msysbio/microbetag/docs/modules/modules.md

 The annotation is referring to the species under study.
-Each trait gets a "Yes" or "No" decision along with an accurracy score.
+Each trait gets a "Yes" or "No" decision along with an accuracy score.
 For example `NOB` : *species under study is part of the clade of NOB*.

 Here is an example of how two GTDB genomes look like: